floffel/substitution/README.md

 ![substitution logo](https://raw.githubusercontent.com/floffel/substitution/main/assets/icon/logo.svg "Substitution")

 # Welcome to the substitution
-This is an art project to substitute the social networks with an real social network.
+This is an art project to substitute the social networks with a real social network.
 Substitution is a static web (and soon android/ios) app, based on the matrix protocol.

 ## Main feature: